nasa/cmr-stac/docs/usage.md

 | via | The original CMR metadata used to generate the STAC metadata returned |

 ## Browsing
-The first thing to do when getting familiar with CMR-STAC is to browse through the catalog and get a sense for it's structure, and what types of data (Collections and Items) are available.
+The first thing to do when getting familiar with CMR-STAC is to browse through the catalog and get a sense for its structure, and what types of data (Collections and Items) are available.
 The easiest way to browse is to install a JSON extension for your browser of choice (e.g., [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa/related) for Chrome).

 ![](https://s3.gifyu.com/images/cmr-stac-browse-opt.gif)